LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 `type_error(callable,(fail,1))` is expected.
 Another example is when the exception term contains a module-qualified culprit.
 For example, the system generating instead a `type_error(callable,user:1)` exception.

+There is a potential catch-22 when using a language to test itself as the test code itself is written and compiled using a possibly faulty language implementation.
+Always remember that tests can only expose bugs; they can never prove that bugs don't exist.